 Yes, you can make additional Voluntary Contributions up to the limit set by the Canada Revenue Agency*.
 This will help you increase your savings via payroll deduction.
 You can increase, lower or stop your voluntary contributions any month.
 Investment fees for the investment options offered on the Western plans are generally lower than for outside RRSPs.
 It is also important to note that these funds are not locked-in, so you can withdraw them at any time.
 A service fee will apply, and taxes will be withheld at the lump sum withdrawal rate.

 *Important: The Canada Revenue Agency (CRA) sets restrictions on the total contributions you can make.
 This includes your Required Contributions to Western’s pension plan, any voluntary contributions, contributions made by Western on your behalf in the year.
 The limit is either 18% of your earnings in the current year, or the amount set by CRA ($22,970 for 2011), whichever is less.
 If you do not contribute the maximum allowed you will have corresponding RSP room in the following year.

 The amount of RRSP room is shown on your most recent Notice of Assessment from Canada Revenue Agency.
 This amount will reflect any unused RRSP room from the past.

-While you cannot use that RRSP room to increase your Western voluntary contributions, you can contribute to RRSPs through your bank or financial institution, and transfer them to your voluntary account at Western.
+While you cannot use that RRSP room to increase your Western voluntary contributions, you can contribute to RRSPs through your bank or financial institution, and transfer them to your voluntary account in your Western Pension Plan.
 Although there are no tax implications to transfer the funds, you should inquire with your current RRSP provider regarding any fees or penalties which may apply.
-Please contact the Human Resources Communication Centre at firstname.lastname@example.org for an information package and forms.
+Please contact the Sun Life Financial Customer Care Centre at 1-866-733-8612 for more information.

 Once all contributions are reflected in your account, Human Resource Services will mail you an options package.
 Please be sure to log on to My Human Resources to update your address before you leave!